raspberrypilearning/3d-printed-astro-pi-flight-case/worksheet.md

 ## Get the 3D files

-The 3D files are in [STL](https://en.wikipedia.org/wiki/STL_%28file_format%29) format which is widely used for 3D printing all over the world.
-The software for your 3D printer will have no problem loading it.
+The 3D files are in [STL](https://en.wikipedia.org/wiki/STL_%28file_format%29) format which is widely used in 3D printing all over the world.
+The software for your 3D printer will have no problem loading them.

 - [Part 1](https://github.com/raspberrypilearning/3d-printed-astro-pi-flight-case/raw/master/STL/Astro_Pi_Enclosure_3D_PRINT_SECTION_1%20V1.STL) (heat sink)
 - [Part 2](https://github.com/raspberrypilearning/3d-printed-astro-pi-flight-case/raw/master/STL/Astro_Pi_Enclosure_3D_PRINT_SECTION_2%20V1.STL) (base)
 - [Part 3](https://github.com/raspberrypilearning/3d-printed-astro-pi-flight-case/raw/master/STL/Astro_Pi_Enclosure_3D_PRINT_SECTION_3%20V1.STL) (middle)
 - [Part 4](https://github.com/raspberrypilearning/3d-printed-astro-pi-flight-case/raw/master/STL/Astro_Pi_Enclosure_3D_PRINT_SECTION_4%20V1.STL) (lid)

+The 3D files do not exactly match those used to make the aluminium flight cases on the space station.
+They have been modified to make them 3D printer compatible so that most people who attempt this will achieve success without difficulty.

+Most notably the case has been sliced into four parts.
+This has been done to minimise the amount of rafting and scaffolding that needs to be printed along with the model and also reduces the time you spend cleaning up the final prints.

+## Print each part

+Because there are so many different types of 3D printer we cannot possibly provide instructions for them all, so we can only provide rough guidance here and you'll need to figure out the rest on your own.

+To get a nice finish we recommend you print on a high detail setting, usually this is a number specified in [microns](https://en.wikipedia.org/wiki/Micrometre) in the 3D printer software.
+The lower this number is the more precise the model will come out.
+Please also be aware that precise prints take longer and, for these models, each piece can take up to **four** hours to complete.